philsinatra/IDM232/instructor_materials/IDM232-02-variables.md

 ## Numbers: Floating Points

+```php
+<?php echo $float = 3.14; ?>
+```

 ^ Now we've taken a look at integers, I'm going to to take a look at another type of number which are floating point numbers also simply called Floats, for short.
 You may know them more commonly as decimal numbers.
 That is numbers that have a decimals in them followed by a number of significant digits 2.75 is an example of a floating point number.
 Now, it may seem arbitrary to you if you haven't done a lot of programming before that we divide numbers into these two types.
 Integers and floating point, and the reason why is because computers store integers and floating points in different ways in memory.

----

-## Numbers: Floating Points

-```php
-<?php echo $float = 3.14; ?>
-```

 ^ This is an example of a floating number.

 ---

-## Numbers: Floating Points
+## Numbers: Floating Points Examples

 ```php
 <?php echo $float = 3.14; ?>